AdaCore/ada-spark-rfcs/features/rfc-oop-aggregates-and-assignments.rst

 'Adjust
 -------

 'Adjust is an overridable attribute called after certain operations.
-It is different from the legacy Ada Adjust primitive in that it has an argument referring to the initial value.
-Note that the From parameter of Adjust is always typed after the root type of the tagged record hierarchy - indeed, the source object may be higher up in the derivation chain in the case of partial copy.
-This value is provided for reference but is not expected to be modified.
+It differs from the legacy Ada Adjust primitive in two ways.

+First, it receives a From parameter referring to the value that was copied in.
+From is class-wide, rooted at the root of the tagged hierarchy, so that Adjust may examine the source object if needed (for example its actual values).
+This value is provided for reference and is not expected to be modified.

+Second, it receives Copied_As, the tag of the view through which the assignment was made - the same view that Clone was resolved against.
+This lets Adjust determine whether the copy was partial with respect to the current type: the components introduced at a given type were copied only when Copied_As designates that type or one of its descendants.
+The tag of From cannot serve this purpose, as it denotes the source's own type rather than how much was copied - a partial copy such as ``Root (C1) := Root (C2)`` only copies the Root slice even though both objects are of type Child.

 .. code-block:: ada